Research in the Kyrpides group focuses on Microbiome Data Science and analysis of Big Data.

 |David’s research is focused on the discovery of novel viral genomes and the exploration of host-virus interactions looking through all available microbiome data.||

-George’s research focuses on the development of novel approaches to enable comparative analysis and visualization of big data.
+Russell’s research focuses on the analysis of soil virome and the development of novel approaches to enable biogeographic analysis of big data.

 - Harrington LB et al. (2017) A thermostable Cas9 with increased lifetime in human plasma.
 Nat Commun.
 8(1):1424.